 Toman Brod, born in 1929, grew up in a well-to-do assimilated Jewish family in Prague, which he described as “an idyllic city” before the war.
 He never experienced anti-Semitism and had Jews and non-Jews as friends.

-Toman’s father died in 1938, and after that, Toman recalled that anti-Jewish measures grew continually worse, with new restrictions constantly eroding the placid existence the family had known.
+Toman’s father died in 1938, and after that, Toman recalled that antisemitic measures grew continually worse, with new restrictions continually eroding the placid existence the family had known.

-Toman was 13 in 1942 when the Nazis forced him, his mother and brother out of their home and into Theresienstadt, where they spent 18 months before being deported to Auschwitz in December 1943.
+Toman was 13 in 1942 when the Nazis forced him, his mother, and his brother out of their home and into Theresienstadt, where they spent 18 months, before being deported to Auschwitz in December 1943.

-“The first impression was so terrible, and the horror of those buildings, they probably used to be stables, maybe for horses, and now they had six or seven hundred people stuffed into them.
-On top of that of course the brutality of the functionaries, the SS… Basically the entire shock of arriving in Auschwitz was horrible.
+“The first impression was so terrible, and the horror of those buildings, which probably used to be stables, maybe for horses, and now they had six or seven hundred people stuffed into them.
+On top of that, of course, the brutality of the functionaries, the SS.
+Basically, the entire shock of arriving in Auschwitz was horrible.
 You know, those are the various degrees of horror.
 Now we had once again sunk to a lower level, to a higher category of horror,” Toman recalls.

 “It was horribly cold there, it was a freezing December day, around us were the barking of dogs and the SS and prisoners in that striped clothing.
 Before that we hadn’t seen prisoners in striped clothing, in Terezin we wore normal civilian clothes, there were no prison uniforms there.
 We even had normal hair, we only wore the star.
 Everyone in Terezin was decently dressed.
 Now we saw those striped figures.”